D3Engineering/edge-ai-ros-inventory-demo/README.md

 ## Getting Started

-This guide assumes that you have a ROS1 docker container with all of the necessary demo code installed.
-If that is not the case, please follow _TODO: this guide._

 To log in to the robot, set up the wireless router and log in over SSH:

 ```